Varun-Krishnan1/AutomatedEssayScoring/README.md

   <img width="426" alt="image" src="https://github.com/Varun-Krishnan1/AutomatedEssayScoring/assets/19865419/003d936c-0487-4457-b045-61683ea38008">
   While not the greatest result manaully evaluating the output labels to the essays it doesn't seem too bad.

-**For RUBRIC 3 (Content): **
+**For RUBRIC 3 (Content):**

-**For RUBRIC 4 (Test): **
+**For RUBRIC 4 (Test):**

 ## Problems with Low-Level Features:

+**Problem's that can be solved if we train our own classifier:**

 - Their rubric and our rubric don’t align (eg we have spelling/grammar and vocab whereas they just have conventions)
 - Scores don’t align (their max is 6 ours is 5,4, and even 2)
 - Their prompt is different from ours.

+**Problems that we need to ask Suhaib about:**

+- The dataset we have - does the distribution of rubric scores match that of the real-world?
+- the dataset we have is incredibly noisy and responses that shouldn't be getting very high scores are getting those scores (eg, essays 2,3,4, etc...)
-ALSO each of our prompts are different unlike theirs where all essays followed the same prompt which means their test set had the same prompt as the training set.
+- Each of the prompts in the paper he gave us are different unlike the Author's model where all essays followed the same prompt which means their test set had the same prompt as the training set.
+  - This also allows for learnign the content/ideas rubric because it's trained on prompt so doesn't need context of prompt whereas if the prompts are different everytime we need to somehow use a model that has context of that question (transformer-based model)
+- What is going to be the range of the grading rubric?
+(Hopefully a bigger range so a majority classifier doesn't do just as well as us)
+- Are the rubrics going to be the same for all essays or will the rubrics vary?

 ## Using Transformer-Based Model

+**Transformer-Based Model Advantages:**

+- Can allow for context of prompts letting you predict essays with different prompt from training data
+- Lu and Hu (2022) showed that two of the context-aware lexical sophistication measures created with contextualized word embeddings using the BERT model correlated more strongly with L2 English writing quality than traditional lexical sophistication measures obtained with TAALES.

+Process:

-Double fine-tuning:
+- Can do Double fine-tuning:
-ASAP-AES -> Text flagged with incorrect words and spelling error -> pre-trained LLM -> fine-tuned LLM
+  - ASAP-AES -> Text flagged with incorrect words and spelling error -> pre-trained LLM -> fine-tuned LLM
-Fine-tuned LLM -> Suhaib Dataset with flagged incorrect words and spelling error -> Fully fine-tuned LLM
+  - Fine-tuned LLM -> Suhaib Dataset with flagged incorrect words and spelling error -> Double fine-tuned LLM

-Additional Thigs to Try:

-- Using low-level writing features + raw text with a transformers model
+## Using GPT

+- In the GPT/

+## Future Steps

+- Best state-of-the-art model right now is apparently BERT + low-level features by Lagakis & Demetriadis (2021) according to GPT paper (https://osf.io/2uahv)